 Wal-Mart Stores, Inc., will be most successful at - and able to sustain - social and environmental initiatives that create business value.
-For example, we've committed to reduce sodium by 25 percent, added sugars by 10 percent and to remove all industrially produced trans fats in our Great Value brand and national food brands in the U.S. by the end of 2015, compared with our 2008 baseline.
+For example, we've committed to reduce sodium by 25 percent, added sugars by 10 percent and to remove all industrially produced transfats in our private brands, including Great Value and national food brands in the U.S. by the end of 2015, compared with our 2008 baseline.
 We've also opened 375 stores in areas serving designated food deserts in the U.S. since 2012.
 Efforts like these not only elevate our business, but also increase access to healthier, affordable food in the communities we serve.